auth0/docs/articles/api-auth/tutorials/adoption/api-tokens.md

 the token does not contain any information about the user itself besides their ID (`sub` claim), it only contains authorization information about which actions the client is allowed to perform at the API (scope).
-Since in many cases it’s desirable to retrieve additional user information at the API, this token is also valid for calling the /userinfo API (provided that the API for which the `access_token` is issued, uses `RS256` as signing algorithm), which will return the user’s profile information.
+Since in many cases it's desirable to retrieve additional user information, this token is also valid for calling the [/userinfo API](/api/authentication#get-user-info) (provided that the API for which the `access_token` is issued, uses `RS256` as signing algorithm), which will return the user's profile information.

 [Note that the `scope` parameter has a different behavior than in the legacy pipeline](/api-auth/tutorials/adoption/scope-custom-claims).
 It determines the permissions that an authorized client should have for